• Skip to primary navigation

 • Place the desiccated coconut, granulated sugar, oil and egg whites in the bowl of a food processor.
 Blend on high for almost 10 minutes.

 • Transfer to a large pan and place over medium heat.
 Cook and stir constantly for 10 minutes or until the sugar is fully melted.
-Turn the heat off and let it come to room temperature.
+Turn the heat off, add the lemon juice ans vanilla and let it come to room temperature.

 • Sprinkle a bit of ground pistachios on top (optional) and bake in the oven for 20 minutes.
 The edges will be slightly golden around the edges.
 Let them cool for 10 minutes on the baking sheet and then transfer to a cooling rack.